amshackelford/bankaccountapp/README.md

 ## **Bank Account App** ##

-This is a small project that creates checking or savings accounts based on data from a spreadhseet(NewBankAccounts.cvs).Both checking and savings are subclasses of accounting class.
+This is a small project that creates checking or savings accounts based on data from a spreadhseet(NewBankAccounts.cvs).
+Both checking and savings are subclasses of accounting class.
 IBaseRate contains a method for getting base rate, that method is implemented to Account class and overriden in the subclasses.

 #### **Classes** #####
 * BankAccountApp - contains main method, reads data from file and puts into string array list.